-"The secret of education is respecting the child." -Ralph Waldo Emerson Physical Education Our philosophy within First Grade Physical Education is to provide an enjoyable environment.
+Physical Education Our philosophy within First Grade Physical Education is to provide an enjoyable environment.
 When children in this age group find joy and reward through physical activity, positive approach behaviors are developed that can last a lifetime.
-We will continue to develop body identification and body management.
+We will continue to develop body management.
 Internal and external directionality will also be explored.
 Basic skills will continue to be developed along with the reinforcement of team play and group activities.
-The Physical Education curriculum has been modified.
-There will be no physical contact between the children.